 Gerrymandering is the issue that first got Wendy out of her chair at a town hall back in February 2017.
 As a 19-year resident of the district, she has watched its lines be contorted and redrawn.

 Wendy believes that free and fair elections are tenets of our democracy.
 Voters should be choosing their politicians instead of politicians choosing their voters.
-She has pledged to support a constitutional amendment in Virginia to ensure that district lines are not drawn to favor any individual or political party.
+She has support a constitutional amendment in Virginia to ensure that district lines are not drawn to favor any individual or political party.
 Furthermore, she firmly opposes any effort to make voting harder -- and is appalled by Virginia House Republicans efforts to require photo identification for absentee ballots and multiple forms of state identifications at the voting booth.

 Wendy believes that strong communities start with a healthy planet.
 Raising her children on the banks of the Shenandoah River, Wendy chose to live in District 10 because of its beautiful green spaces, clean water, and clear air.

 Wendy supports Virginia's investment in renewable energy, making alternative energy options like solar panels and wind energy more accessible and affordable.
-She will push for cleanup efforts and the preservation of District 10's best green spaces.
+She pushes for cleanup efforts and the preservation of District 10's best green spaces.
 Development must be responsible, and cannot come at the cost of our land, water, and air.